 Precision is the landmark on Realms!

-Where other bands overload the ears of the listener with a gazillion of instruments and sounds (because they can), Realms sports this almost minimalisticly purist approach when using instruments.
+Where other bands overload the ears of the listener with a gazillion of instruments and sounds (because they can), Realms sports this almost minimalistic and purist approach when using instruments.
 The plain, but again very precise use of drums is very fitting to the overall soundscape.
-When listening to the album, I find myself in a black room in shades of gray, looking out into a lightning riddled, stormy and desolate countryside.
+I found myself in a black room in shades of gray, looking out into a lightning-riddled, stormy and desolate countryside.

 The almost hypnotic nature of the tracks pulls you into something of a doom-laden daydream that is difficult to escape.
 That said, focusing on individual tracks gets cumbersome after a while.
-I would thus recommend to listen to the album as a whole.
+I would thus recommend listening to the album as a whole.

 And the tracks?

 Not all is totally groovy.
-For example, the intro Spirit Waker is – well – exactly a waste of space.
-It ain’t waking nuthin’.
+For example, the intro Spirit Walker is – well – exactly a waste of space.
+It ain’t walking nowhere.
 The record starts to improve with the second offering.
-Hollow Veil gets you into the groove of Doom and this is actually the merit of this track.
+Hollow Veil gets you into the groove of Doom, and this is actually the merit of this track.

 In the end?

-After a while, however, I got somewhat upset with the record.
+After a while, however, I got somewhat upset with the record, though.
 Subtle separation of the tracks is not the strongest suit on Realms.
 Things have this tendency to psychedelically intermingle, creating more of the same all over again as we near the end of the album.
-This serves you with this doomish morass that is difficult to dissect and really enjoy.
+This serves you with this doomy morass that is difficult to dissect and really enjoy.

 Does this turn Realms into a bad album?

-And indeed, the album got itself a honorable mention on the 2016 Top 10 Records.
+Ed’s note: The album got itself an honorable mention on the 2016 Top 10 Records.
 Well done.